How to Get Wax Out of Carpet | Rug Doctor

 Wax removal tip: Act quickly on carpet!

-Good luck with removing your wax spills and returning your carpets and rugs to their former glory!
+Good luck removing your wax spills and returning your carpets and rugs to their former glory!

 Gina Gibbs